forgames1739-arch/dst-server-on-ARM64-AARCH64/README.md

 ## Why this complex scheme is needed

 Klei doesn't release an ARM version of the dedicated server — the binary is x86_64 only.
 So the only working approach on ARM is to run the x86_64 binary through **box64** (an x86→ARM emulator), and SteamCMD itself (which is 32-bit) through the built-in **box32**.
 The base image `sonroyaalmerol/steamcmd-arm64` already contains both box64 and box32, and is actively maintained (updated weekly following box64/box86 upstream).
 ---
+##In the files attached to the project, I set up my server without a token.
+You can use it as a base, because it is fully configured, you just need to launch it.
+For those who are making a server from scratch, the instructions are below.
+---

 ## Step 0.
 Preparation on the Klei side